periodo/periodo-client/README.md

 A web application for browsing and editing [PeriodO](http://perio.do/) data.

 ## Development
 NPM is required for development.
-Run `make setup` to install dependencies and set up necessary directories.
+Run `npm install` from the project directory to set up a development environment.

 This application uses [browserify](http://browserify.org/) to structure code.
-The main entry point is `src/app.js`.
+The main entry point is `src/index.js`.
 Run `make build` to bundle the application or `make watch` to use [watchify](https://github.com/substack/watchify) to automatically bundle as files are edited.

+Tests are run using PhantomJS run with [mochify](https://github.com/mantoni/mochify.js).
+Use `npm test` to run all tests.

+## CORS proxy
+Because this is a browser-base application that makes frequent use of cross-origin linked data, it is often necessary to tunnel requests through a proxy that adds CORS headers or fixes broken CORS implementations.
+The proxy URL is configurable, and can be changed in the `CORS_PROXY_URL` variable defined in `src/linked_data_cache.js`.

 ## Sample country data
 The pregenerated data to select spatial regions was obtained from DBPedia using